AhemNason/digital-scholarship-toolbox/README.md

    - digital preservation
 - A **Toolbox ** is a box of tools.
 Like, for helping to do things.

 *Whew*.
-This [GitBook](https://www.gitbook.com/) is an attempt at creating a generalized resource for faculty, students, and staff of CAUL/CBUA institutions as a collaborative effort from the members of the CAUL/CBUA Scholarly Communications Committee.
+This [GitBook](https://www.gitbook.com/) is an attempt at creating a open, generalized, living digital scholarship resource for faculty, librarians, students, and staff of CAUL/CBUA institutions as a collaborative effort from the members of the CAUL/CBUA Scholarly Communications Committee.

 <hr>